 Many years ago, the interview process was simplistic.

 I would still consider it nerve-wracking, but not as demanding of a process.
 Today’s college students need to worry about more than aligning their skills, qualifications, and experiences with the job description.

-Now they’re facing in-person, panel, and video interviews.
-Beyond these basic types of interviews, they need to understand and prepare so much more.
-From learning the company’s mission and culture to finding a network using social media, staying professional while texting recruiters, and discovering themselves all along the way.
+Now they’re facing phone and video interviews for jobs that may start completely virtual.
+Plus, they need to understand and prepare so much more.
+Students need to learn the company’s mission and culture (which might be different, now that it’s virtual), find a network using social media, stay professional while texting recruiters, and discover themselves all along the way.

 The pressure of finding a well-paying job immediately after graduation is already toppling.
+Especially when about half of college graduates in 2020 may be headed for unemployment, according to The Hill.
 Adding the weight of the changing interview process is overwhelming for many of your students.

 Here’s how you can help them tackle those fears and effectively prepare for the changing interview landscape:

 Before your students can even begin building relationships with employers, they need to understand where they’ll excel.
 Knowing what type of environment makes them most successful will give them much-needed confidence throughout the grueling interview process.